Post

 Intro

-Terminals, PTYs, and TTYs feel so familiar and yet elusive at the time.
-While playing around with TUIs recently, I realized my understanding of terminals needed a refresh.
-In this post, I’ll share my findings with examples and commands to help make these concepts clearer.
+Terminals, PTYs, and TTYs feel both familiar and elusive.
+While exploring TUIs recently, I realized my understanding of terminals needed a refresher.
+In this post, I’ll share an overview with examples and commands to help clarify these concepts.

 The Basics